mckennapsean/dissertation/content/05-security.md

 process by placing visualization artifacts, such as concept sketches, into design activity framework worksheets.
-Next, a usability study was performed on this second prototype to evaluate its usability, resulting in the final BubbleNet dashboard which we discuss later in this chapter.
+Next, a usability study was performed on this second prototype to evaluate its usability, resulting in the final BubbleNet dashboard, which we discuss later in this chapter.
 BubbleNet was deployed in a research environment, but significant changes were necessary to create the final tool for deployment into an operational environment.
 These aspects of evaluation and deployment will be discussed further.